janmartendeboer/symbiont/README.md

 named so, because it relies on a mutualistic symbiotic relationship with a host language.

-While closely resembling an expression language, Symbiont is able to keep and update state of data, as well as consume from and publish to external data sources.
+As an expressive scripting language, Symbiont is able to keep and update state of data, as well as consume from and publish to external data sources.
 The extent of these capabilities heavily rely on the host language and implementation with that language.

 By design, the language is intended to be decoupled from the host language.
 The